 The role of DFIs in the development space looks set to grow not wane.
 The premise of ODI's workshop was that we need to be clearer on the scope and limitations of DFIs vis a vis other actors.
 What should they do and what shouldn’t they?
 The workshop was just one conversation along the way in this.
 But the framing of the question also suggests that more work will need to be done making direct comparisons of DFI roles and roles of others which is even more ambitious, interesting and needed.

 1. Interesting reflections on the role of Development Banks in the specific inclusive business space were made at the Inclusive Business in Asia Forum, organised by the Asian Development Bank, in February.
 This looked at how Development Banks can support business models with both commercial return and explicit contribution to solutions for the poor, with approaches varying from those that do so expecting and achieving their typical financial returns (IFC and ADB), to those that do so through a specific concessional envelope (European DFIs).
 Different models for in-house structuring of team roles were compared.
-These are captured in the Forum report, here.
+These are captured in the Forum report, here (not longer available).

 2. Work by others in other fields on assessing impacts on market systems or additionality of input to the private sector include:

 - Impact Evaluation for Market Systems Programmes, and other material on the BEAM exchange site.
 This is from the perspective of donor-financed programmes that aim to catalyse systemic change in how markets function.